jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ViDtnfQ9FHc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"^[6](https://doi.org/10.1111/nyas.14470)^ and how they miss influence your mentees.
+Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"^[6](https://doi.org/10.1111/nyas.14470)^ and how they might influence your mentees.

-Also, become aware of as  **microgaressions** - "subtle verbal and nonverbal slights, insults, or invalidations directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"^[6](https://doi.org/10.1111/nyas.14470)^.
+Also, become aware of as  **microaggressions* - "subtle verbal and nonverbal slights, insults, or invalidating remarks directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"^[6](https://doi.org/10.1111/nyas.14470)^.

 See [here](https://www.messiah.edu/download/downloads/id/921/Microaggressions_in_the_Classroom.pdf) for a list of examples.